“He had learned the worst lesson that life can teach – that it makes no sense.”

 Insanity ensues.
 In one scene, Silk, in exasperated and stentorian tones, reads a dictionary definition of spook.
 It’s ‘ghost.’
 He reads the whole definition out loud at a faculty board meeting.
 This was his intended meaning.

-I would add that spook is not in general use and hasn’t been for many years; it’s just lodged in the Permanent Racial Insult file in people’s brains.
+I would add that spook as a racial slur is not in general use and hasn’t been for many years; it’s just lodged in the Permanent Racial Insult file in people’s brains.

 It’s no use.
 The college caves in to the indignation.
 Silk resigns, and his wife has a heart attack and dies from the stress.